What is Probate and Estate Administration?

 Banks and other financial institutions may also ask for a Grant before they will release the funds they are holding.

 There may also be other reasons why it would be wise to apply for a Grant.
-Personal Representatives have certain obligations and a Grant can afford them protection from liability in certain circumstances when administering the Estate.
+Personal Representatives have certain obligations and a Grant can afford them protection from liability in certain circumstances when administering an Estate.

 What does the Probate / Letters of Administration process involve?